nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a client to I4I.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A person can have any number of sources (including 0)
 </div>

 Format: `add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [o/NOTE] [s/SOURCE]…​`